This page explains how students and teachers can use the Forum activity and explores ways to make the most of it in your Moodle course.

 - Students can only start discussions for their group.

 - Students can only reply to discussions started by other group members or discussions for their group started by a teacher.

 - Teachers are given the option of adding a new discussion topic for all participants or a selected group.
-If a teacher adds a new discussion topic for a selected group, then only group members can reply to it.
+If a teacher adds a new discussion topic for All participants then students can see it but not reply.

-- Students can only reply to discussions started by other group members or teachers.
+- Students can view, but not reply to discussions in other groups.